manetu/policyengine/docs/docs/concepts/policy-domains.md

 ### Delivery by Edition

-**ConfigMap-based delivery** <FeatureChip variant="oss" label="Open Source" />
+**ConfigMap-based delivery** <FeatureChip variant="community" label="Community" />

-In the open source edition, PolicyDomains are typically delivered as Kubernetes ConfigMaps.
+In the Community Edition, PolicyDomains are typically delivered as Kubernetes ConfigMaps.
 Configure your PDP pods (for HTTP API integration) or application pods (for embedded Go) to trigger a rolling restart when the ConfigMap changes:

 ```yaml
 apiVersion: v1